 SBA Economic Injury Disaster Loan (EIDL):

 The U.S. Small Business Administration (SBA) is offering low-interest loans to qualified small businesses suffering economic injury from COVID-19.
-Applicants may request loans of up to $2M at interest rates of 3.75% for small businesses or 2.75% for non-profits.
+Applicants may request loans of up to $2M at low interest rates.
 Loans may be used to pay operating expenses and fixed debts that cannot be paid due to COVID-19 disruptions.
 Eligibility requirements and applications are available on the SBA website or by phone at (800) 659-2955.

 iBank’s Disaster Relief Loan Guarantee Program (DRLGP): The DRLGP can help businesses secure up to a 95% guarantee (maximum $1 million) on a bank loan through its partner, Financial Development Corporations (FDC).
 Eligible applicants include small businesses and non-profit borrowers who suffered economic losses caused by COVID-19.
 Loans may be used for working capital, inventory, and other expenses.
 To apply, contact a participating FDC listed on this website or call iBank at (916) 341-6600 for assistance.